alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-28-tawassul-by-the honor-sanctity-or-blessings-prophet-or-another-person.md

 locale: en
 lang: en
 group1: true
-excerpt: "The Prophet, peace be upon him, forbade people from taking graves as places for worship, fearing that people might worship the graves."
+summary: "The Prophet, peace be upon him, forbade people from taking graves as places for worship, fearing that people might worship the graves."
 ---

 ### Question: